alpacahq/alpaca-trade-api-python/README.md

 capability, so if you need to consume the messages pushed from the server, you need to run it in a background thread.

-We provide 2 price data websockets.
-The polygon data, and the alpaca data.
-We default to Alpaca data, and one must explicitly specify the polygon data stream in order to use that.
-It is done by passing the `data_stream` keyword to the `__init__()` function of `StreamConn` (options: `'alpacadatav1', 'polygon'`)

-This class provides a unique interface to the two interfaces, both Alpaca's account/trade updates events and Polygon's price updates.
 One connection is established when the `subscribe()` is called with the corresponding channel names.
 For example, if you subscribe to `trade_updates`, a WebSocket connects to Alpaca stream API, and